pace-gt/redoc/templates/template.md

 {% endif %}

 ## Running the exercise
 Run the following commands.
-Remember that in order to execute this example on compute nodes, you should submit these commands in a PBS script or queue into an interactive session (see Job Submission Overview).
+Remember that in order to execute this example on compute nodes, you should submit these commands in a PBS script or queue into an interactive session (see [Job Submission](https://pace.gatech.edu/job-submission-0).)

     {{ run_commands|indent }}

 {% if attribution %}
 ## Attribution
-This example comes from [{{ attribution }}]({{ attribution }}).
+This exercise comes from [{{ attribution }}]({{ attribution }}).
 {% endif %}

 ---